 - Don't snap, break or bend needles or other sharps

-- Pick up needle with care using work gloves and tongs or tweezers
+- Pick up needle with care, and use?gloves?or tongs if available

 - Hold needle point away from you